 The farmers had used the caves as stalls for their sheep throughout the centuries and could fit some 3-400 sheep in there. Þorsteinn, who was a new shepherd, went to the caves with the sheep, but the sheep refused to enter.

 He tried to light a candle, but the light went out again and again.
-He got very angry and entered the caves and banged the walls with a cane.
-The sheep then finally entered and Þorsteinn went to sleep in the furthest end of the caves.
+He got very angry, entered the caves, and banged the walls with a cane.
+The sheep then finally entered, and Þorsteinn went to sleep in the furthest end of the caves.

 Our guide showed us various old kitchen utensils

-He was abruptly woken and got dragged by the feet all around the caves!
-This happened repeatedly until he finally gave up and took the sheep back to Laugarvatn and said that he would never sleep in the caves again!
+He was abruptly woken and dragged by the feet all around the caves!
+This happened repeatedly until he finally gave up, took the sheep back to Laugarvatn, and said he would never sleep in the caves again!

-That is why we think that the caves are inhabited by elves and not ghosts, as Þorsteinn's life was saved.
+That is why we think elves, not ghosts, inhabit the caves, since Þorsteinn's life was saved.
 Afterward, the shepherds stopped using the caves as a shelter for their sheep.

 Laugarvatnshellir cave and the guide